-In May 2019, LAWS extended an invitation to Project stakeholders to attend a 3-day gathering, July 4th - 6th 2019, at Tu Cho to support collaborative and culturally grounded Project planning activities.
-The Gathering brought together a diversity of project partners to draw upon the strengths, experience and knowledge amongst the group to advance project planning activities.
+In May 2019, LAWS extended an invitation to Project stakeholders to attend a 2-day gathering, July 4th - 5th 2019, at Tu Cho to support collaborative and culturally grounded project planning activities.
+The Gathering brought together a diversity of project partners to draw upon the strengths, experience and knowledge amongst the group.
 The objectives of the gathering were to:

 - 1. Build relationships, trust, safety and mutual understanding amongst project stakeholders - 2.
-Continue the collaborative design of the Youth for Dignity program model and curriculum - 3.
-Explore approaches and develop tools (i.e. cultural protocol, guiding charter) to embed Kaska culture, principles and protocols into YFD curriculum and program activities - 4.
-Identify barriers, gaps in service and priority areas as well as assets in the community - 5.
-Collect feedback on the YFD project monitoring and evaluation plan
+Commence the collaborative design of the Advocacy project curriculum and service delivery model - 3.
+Explore approaches and develop tools (i.e. cultural protocol, guiding charter) to embed Kaska culture, principles and protocols into the Project's curriculum and program activities - 4.
+Undertake a needs assessment with Advocates to identify barriers, gaps in service and priority areas - 5.
+Collect feedback on the Advocacy and YFD project monitoring and evaluation plan, methodologies and data collection tools

-The purpose of this Report is to summarize the results of the time together at Tu Cho, relevant to the Youth for Dignity (YFD) project.
-The Tu Cho gathering was an opportunity for relationship building between partners and Elders, as well as ensuring a common understanding of the Project's objectives, outcomes, deliverables and roles in the Project.
-Another key outcome of the gathering was to explore how Kaska culture is to be honored and embedded throughout the Project.
+The purpose of this Report is to capture the results of the valuable time spent together at Tu Cho.
+The Tu Cho gathering was an opportunity for relationship building between partners, Elders and Advocates, as well as ensuring a common understanding of the Project's objectives, outcomes, deliverables and roles in the Project.
+Another key outcome of the gathering was gaining an understanding of how Kaska culture is to be honored and embedded throughout the Project.